Emma Katz: Executive Director

 Education or experience in Arts Administration, Curatorial Studies, Art History, Fine Art, or Business is preferred.
 Strong writing skills are a must.
 Social media skills, experience in writing for blog posts and everyday professional correspondence and some experience in retail and sales is preferred.
 Compensation will include a monthly metrocard, school credit, and potential use of the gallery to schedule special events, subject to approval and availability.

-To apply, please send your resume, two references, a brief paragraph about yourself, and a one page writing sample to firstname.lastname@example.org with SUMMER 2013 INTERN in the subject line.
+To apply, please send your resume and a brief paragraph about yourself and why you are interested in this internship to firstname.lastname@example.org with FALL 2013 INTERN in the subject line.